Call Us

 Haast Pass and Mt Aspiring National Park

-Mount Aspiring National Park offers a hiker's paradise, with many short walks mainly concentrated at the end of the park's access roads.
+Mount Aspiring National Park offers a hiker's paradise, with many short walks mainly concentrated at the end of the Park's access roads.
 The Park is peppered with mountains.
 Mount Aspiring is the highest and the only peak over 3000 metres outside Mount Cook National Park.

 Wanaka and Hawea